QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 ### Tweaking theme and appearance

-First you can get an insight of installed Gtk theme and see how it will appears using lxappearance.
+First you can get an insight of installed Gtk theme and see how it will appear using lxappearance.

 I recommend not applying settings using lxappearance (do not click on apply) because it will create multiple configuration files.